andreaswillems/mongo-crud-layer/README.md

 #### close(callback)
 Closes the connection to the database.

-* callback - the callback function receiving null, if the closing was successful, otherwise an MongoError
+* callback - the callback function receiving null, if the closing was successful, otherwise a MongoError

 ```javascript
 ...